JyeGoodlet/SeoRankingCheck/README.md

 ### TODO's

- - Change the scraper to something that can parse javascipt
+ - Change the scraper to something that can parse javascipt.
+Eg selenium or firefox headless.
  - Add some more logging
  - Handle some errors better